Excision (musician)

-Jeffrey Abel (born 29 April 1986), better known by his stage name Excision, is a Canadian DJ and electronic music producer.
+Jeffrey Travis "Jeff" Abel (born 29 April 1986), better known by his stage name Excision, is a Canadian DJ and electronic dance music producer.
 He is the founder of Rottun Recordings and Subsidia Records.
 Active since 2006, his first release, "Warning", was in 2007.
 He released an annual "Shambhala" mix album in the third quarter of each year until 2016.
 He started his own music festival (Lost Lands) the following year and releases annual mixes.
 He is known for his tours with immense sound systems and huge visual productions.

 Abel founded the record label Destroid Music.
 Upon its debut, Destroid released a full-length digital album titled The Invasion.
 The majority of tracks on the album were produced by Excision, with collaborations with other artists such as Downlink, Space Laces, Far Too Loud, Bassnectar and Ajapai.
-Destroid is a dubstep supergroup and Ableton Live band consisting of Excision, Downlink and KJ Sawka.
-Destroid is well known for their futuristic robot suits, heavy apocalyptic sounds, and visual productions and MIDI instrument use.
+He was also part of Destroid, a dubstep supergroup and Ableton Live band alongside Downlink and KJ Sawka.

 Career

 Abel released his first mix in 2006 titled "Darkside Dubstep", and his second mix "Ruttun Dubstep" in 2007, both consisting of various dubstep songs.
 Abel released his first Shambhala Mix in 2008, also compilation of dubstep songs.
 In 2009, Abel released his first EP titled Boom on his own label, Rottun Recordings.

 In 2010, Abel released the single with DJ/Producer Downlink titled "Heavy Artillery" with rapper Messinian, which also followed up to another song which was "Reploid" featuring Downlink.

 In May 2011, Abel released a Downlink collaboration EP titled Existence.
 In November of the same year, Abel released his debut studio album X Rated on Deadmau5's record label Mau5trap.
-The album's release was supported by the North American "X Tour" with Liquid Stranger and Lucky Date, in early 2012, and around that time, the debut remix version of the album X Rated titled, X Rated: The Remixes, was released on September in 2012.
+The album's release was supported by the North American "X Tour" with Liquid Stranger and Lucky Date, in early 2012, and around that time, the debut remix version of the album X Rated titled, X Rated: The Remixes, was released in September 2012.
 He also formed the dubstep super group, Destroid, consisting of members Downlink and KJ Sawka.
 The group released their debut album, The Invasion which was released in May 2013.
 They also released their first single, "Destroid 11.
 Get Stupid" featuring Space Laces.

 In January 2013, Excision unveiled the "Executioner" stage.
 It was a 28 ft wide, 15 ft tall, stage structure with video projection mapping and 40 lasers.
-He took this production on a 4 month tour of North America, with support from Vaski and Paper Diamond.
+He took this production on a 4-month tour of North America, with support from Vaski and Paper Diamond.

 On 15 November 2013, Excision unveiled a 100,000-watt sound system at the 1st Bank Center in Broomfield Colorado for the Boomfest event.
 The event included a back-to-back set from Funtcase and Cookie Monsta along with Deltron 3030, Brillz, ill.Gates and Colorado locals, Robotic Pirate Monkey.